Fabian-Kleine/cdn-server/README.md

 Edit `config.js` to change the config for the server

 ## Cache
 Minified CSS and JavaScript Files are cached inside the cache folder on the first request of the file.
 If `clear_cache` is set to `true` inside `config.js` the cache will be cleared on every server restard.
-So if you add or remove files from the public folder restart the server to clear the cache.
+So if you add, change or remove files from the public folder restart the server to clear the cache.
 This can also manually be done by running the following script.
 ```javascript
 const cache = require('./utils/cache');